AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

     >[!NOTE]
     >
-    >You can configure AI-based Smart Suggestions to the global or a folder-level profile.
+    >You can configure AI-based smart suggestions to the global or a folder-level profile.

 1. On the profile page, select the **AI Configuration** tab.
 ![AI configuration tab in global profile](assets/global-profile-AI-configuration-cs.png) {width="800" align="left"}